ChrisM0523/Active-Directory/README.md

 - **Oracle Virtual Box** to host all VMs and allocate memory.
 - **Splunk** application and server for log ingestion and analysis aswell as capture and examine network traffic.
 - **Powershell** to create telemetry from Atomic Red Team.
-- **Atomic Red Team** to apply telemetry and view it in event reader.
 - **Kali Linux** to generate a brute force attack with "crowbar" application.

 ## Steps